MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 .. warning:: This implementation only checks the consistency of ``msgid``, it does not check the content of ``msgstr``.
 PO files should be checked carefully to avoid deviation between translations.

-The logs below are showing the expected behavior when the External Resource can be loaded or can't be loaded:
+The logs below are showing the expected behavior when the resource can be loaded or can't be loaded from External Memory:

 .. tabs::

-   .. tab:: Resource Loaded form External Memory
+   .. tab:: Resource Loaded from External Memory

       .. code-block:: console